 1 Possession of a self-defense spray is authorized as allowed under New Your State Penal Law Section 265.20(a)(14) and must follow New York State Codes, Rules and Regulations Section 54.3 Requirements.
 Any person who possesses such self-defense spray in the Residence Halls must disclose it to the Residence Life Office, in writing, within 12 hours.
 Failure to do so will be considered a violation of Code of Conduct CR 17.

 2 The only acceptable knives are small manual pocketknives or small kitchen knives.
 No blade may exceed 3”.
 Knives utilized as part of a Culinary Arts class are only allowed in that class and in transit directly to and from that class.
 In the event they cannot be safely secured in a private vehicle when not in class, please consult with instructor for proper on-site storage.
 Residence Hall students may also contact Public Safety for assistance with safe storage.

 - No one shall possess or use any spring loaded or air-powered “weapon”/item which is capable of producing a projectile that can or may cause injury or damage.

 - Paintball guns and paintballs are strictly prohibited.

 Any item used for educational purposes that can be considered a weapon must be registered with Public Safety and checked there.

 Removal/damage to windows of screens or placing any object outside the window is prohibited.
-No screen, except the small access mini-screen in Bellamy Hall windows, is to be raised.
+No screen, except the small access mini-screen in Bellamy Hall windows, is to be raised and no safety mechanism in place may be disengaged or modified.
 Leaning/jumping/entering/exiting out of any window is prohibited.
 For safety reasons, window glass cannot be covered.
+Sitting on any window sill is prohibited.
 Neither ID Cards nor any other item may be transferred from one person to another through a window.